-The grant is for Project REACH, and the Illinois State Board of Education contracts with the Philip J. Rock Center and School to administer the goals and objectives for Project REACH.
+Project Reach is the Illinois IDEA funded Deaf-Blind project, and the Illinois State Board of Education contracts with the Philip J. Rock Center and School to administer the goals and objectives for Project Reach.

 Project Reach provides technical assistance, information, and training to address the early intervention, special education, related services, and transitional services needs of children with DeafBlindness and enhance state capacity to improve services and outcomes for children and their families.